Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions: Abstract

 \section{Abstract}

 Interaction-driven topological phase transitions in Dirac semimetals are investigated by means of large-scale quantum Monte Carlo (QMC) simulations.
-The interaction among Dirac fermions is introduced by coupling them to Ising gauge variables that realize the quantum dynamics of the two-dimensional transverse field Ising model.
+The interaction among Dirac fermions is introduced by coupling them to Ising spins that realize the quantum dynamics of the two-dimensional transverse field Ising model.
 The ground state phase diagram, in which the tuning parameters are the transverse field and the coupling between fermion and Ising spins, is determined.
-At weak and intermediate coupling, two different quantum phase transitions are observed, a second-order Ising quantum phase transition and a first-order topological phase transition between two topologically distinct Dirac semimetals.
-Interestingly, at this topological phase transition, the Dirac points smear out to form nodal lines in the Brillouin zone, and collective bosonic fluctuations comprised of the Dirac fermions with SO(4) symmetry are strongly enhanced.
+At weak and intermediate coupling, a second-order Ising quantum phase transition and a first-order topological phase transition between two topologically distinct Dirac semimetals are observed.
+Interestingly, at the latter, the Dirac points smear out to form nodal lines in the Brillouin zone, and collective bosonic fluctuations with SO(4) symmetry are strongly enhanced.
 At strong coupling, these two phase boundaries merge into a first-order transition.

-Dirac fermions in (2+1)d emerge in a number of solid state systems such as graphene~\cite{Novoselov2004}, surface states of 3D topological insulators~\cite{Xia2009}, d-wave superconductors~\cite{Vojta00,Kim08,Huh2008}, and gapless spin liquids \cite{Hermele05}.
-A parallel research track involves interaction-driven topological phase transitions in (2+1)d systems~\cite{Sun2009,Varney2010,Varney2011,Hohenadler10,Hohenadler2012,Lang2013,You2016,Wu2016,He2016b,He2016c,Slagle2015,He2016a}, which exhibit exotic quantum critical points and a break-down of the single-particle Green's function formalism for calculating the topological index~\cite{He2016b,He2016c,Assaad12}.
-An example is the phase transition in the (2+1)d non-linear $\sigma$ model with a $\Theta$ term~\cite{Slagle2015,He2016a}.
+Dirac fermions in (2+1)d emerge in a number of solid state systems such as graphene~\cite{Novoselov2004}, surface states of 3D topological insulators~\cite{Xia2009} and d-wave superconductors~\cite{Vojta00,Kim08,Huh2008}.
+A parallel research track involves interaction-driven topological phase transitions in (2+1)d systems~\cite{Sun2009,Varney2010,Varney2011,Hohenadler10,Hohenadler2012,Lang2013,You2016,Wu2016,He2016b,He2016c,Slagle2015,He2016a}, which exhibit exotic quantum critical points.
 In this context, an important question is what new physics would emerge if Dirac fermions and topological phase transitions were brought together via electronic interactions?